 Prescription painkiller abuse has been increasing dramatically over the years.
 According to the Centers for Disease Control and Prevention, nearly half of all U.S. opioid overdose deaths involve a prescription opioid.
 In 2015, more than 15,000 people died from overdoses involving prescription opioids.

-Overdoses of prescription painkillers are one of the most lethal and common drug-related accidents and, unfortunately, many people who abuse these medications are obtaining them both illegally and legally.
+Overdoses of prescription painkillers are one of the most lethal and common drug-related accidents.
+Unfortunately, many people who abuse these medications are obtaining them both illegally and legally.

-One of the reasons a problem like this has been able to take such a strong hold on otherwise non-addict citizens is because prescription medication can provide the addict with the illusion that he or she is simply taking medicine rather than abusing a hard drug.
-This phenomenon is even more nuanced when the medication has been prescribed directly to the patient.
+One of the reasons a problem like this has been able to take such a stronghold on otherwise non-addict citizens is because prescription medication can provide the addict with the illusion that he or she is simply taking medicine rather than abusing a hard drug.

 Sometimes doctors prescribe pills that are stronger or at a higher frequency than necessary, which can lead to addiction.
 Even when this isn’t the case, many who are in pain up their dosage on their own because they view the increase as a harmless medical decision.
 But prescription painkillers are not harmless.
 And when they’re overdone, they can be life-threatening.

 Prescription Drug Abuse

 So, how can you tell the difference between legitimate prescription medication use and painkiller addiction?